If you've blocked our ad, please consider unblocking it.

 - UseModeX - Toggles Mode X on or off.

-- NoSoundEffect - Toggles whether sound effects will be disabled.
+- NoSoundEffect - Toggles whether or not sound effects will be disabled.

-- CDCheckEnable - Toggles whether the game will check for the S&K Collection CD-ROM.
+- CDCheckEnable - Toggles whether or not the game will check for the S&K Collection CD-ROM.
 "0" will allow you to play without having to insert the CD!

 - SonicGameMode - Specifies which game will be loaded if "SONIC3K.exe" is directly launched in Windows.
 "0" loads Sonic 3 & Knuckles, "1" loads Sonic & Knuckles, and "2" loads Sonic 3.